Wichita Mountains Wildlife Refuge: Recreation

 The refuge is a popular destination for recreational activities.
 Rock climbing is overwhelmingly popular, but visitors also enjoy hiking, camping, fishing, bird and wildlife watching, and photography.
-The refuge has an extensive trail system, including about 15 miles of official trails and unofficial trails.
-Many of these trails lead to climbing routes.
+The refuge has an extensive trail system, including about 15 miles of official trails.
 The area became popular for rock climbing beginning in the 1960s and 1970s, and has become something of a regional mecca.
 Though climbing has brought many visitors to the refuge, some controversy exists over the use of fixed anchors, bolts and other permanently placed objects on the rock face.
 The refuge has joined with The Access Fund and the Wichita Mountains Climbers Coalition to promote responsible use of the Wichitas' resources.
 Rock climbing routes are found on Mt.
-Scott, the refuge's second highest summit, as well as areas such as the Narrows and the Charon Gardens Wilderness Area.
+Scott, the refuge's second highest summit, as well as areas such as the Narrows and the Charon's Garden Wilderness Area.

+The Charon's Garden Wilderness Area is dominated by rugged granite mountains, oak forests, and mixed grass prairies, covers 5723 acre in the western portion of the Refuge.
+It is not unusual to run into deer, buffalo, elk, longhorn, and prairie dogs.
+Day use and limited backcountry camping is allowed with a permit from the Refuge.
+The area is popular with rock climbers, with formations such as Echo Dome and Crab Eyes being popular destinations.

 Fishing for largemouth bass, sunfish, crappie, and channel catfish is popular in the thirteen artificial lakes on the refuge.
 Elk and deer hunting, to cull excessive numbers, is permitted in a managed hunt every fall.
 Hunters are chosen by lottery and a fee is charged.
 A narrow winding road leads to the summit of Mount Scott, elevation 2,464 feet (751m), with a view that encompasses the whole refuge.
 Although the mountains rise only 800 to 1000 feet above the surrounding prairie, they are steep and rocky.
-The highest mountain in the refuge is Mount Pinchot which rises to 2,479 feet (756m).
-Mount Pinchot was named in honor of Gifford Pinchot who served as the first Chief of the United States Forest Service.